Efficiently Processing Joins and Grouped Aggregations on GPUs: Experimental evaluation

-\textbf{Workload Description.} We study the in-memory inner equi-join of two relations $R$ and $S$ on the GPU.
-We focus mostly on the primary-foreign key join as this is most commonly seen in queries~\cite{tpch,tpcds}.
-In this context, we assume that $R$ holds the primary keys, and $S$ holds the foreign keys.
+We study the in-memory inner equi-join of two relations $R$ and $S$ on the GPU.
+We assume that $R$ holds the primary keys, and $S$ holds the foreign keys.
 By default, we assume the keys and payloads in both relations are all 4-byte integers.
 In one of our experiments, we evaluate the performance when keys and payloads are 8-byte long.
 With the notation $1\text{G}\bowtie 2\text{G}$, we mean that we join two relations whose total sizes are 1 GB and 2 GB respectively, including payloads.
-We generate keys that take values from $0$ to $|R|-1$ and we randomly shuffle them.
+We generate keys that take values from $0$ to $|R|-1$, and we randomly shuffle them.